testomatio/docs/src/content/docs/getting-started/start-from-scratch.md

 ![Create test](./images/New_j7XWLhgA_2024-07-10.png)

-When tests are newly created, they are marked as "manual" by default, which shows that they are ready for manual checks.
+When tests are newly created, they are marked as **manual** by default, which shows that they are ready for manual checks.

 You can now add descriptions for each test case.
 However, the roles of these routine test cases are clearly seen from their titles, so we can probably try to run them to verify the user management part.

 ## Run Manual Tests

-Now let's get down to the main thing we're here for!
-Let's start our tests:
+Now let's take a look at how to run our tests and get a detailed report:

 1. Select **Run** tab in the sidebar.
 2. Click the **Manual Run** button to create new test run.